StarArawn/kayak_ui/kayak_book/src/widgets/effects.md

 # }
 ```

-> Ensure that `context` point to the `KayakContext` (i.e. it should not be reassigned).
+> Ensure that `context` point to the `KayakContextRef` (i.e. it should not be reassigned).
 Also try not to use variables in your closure with the same names as the generated variables, which follow the pattern `<State Name>_dependency_clone`.
 Hopefully that won't be an issue...

 ### Context vs Macro